Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches: Proofs for local convergence analysis of SVRN

-The time complexity stated in Corollary \ref{c:least-squares} comes from the fact that constructing a preconditioning matrix $\tilde\B\approx_{1/4}\H^{-1}$ together with approximating the leverage scores takes $O(nd\log n + d^3\log d)$ \cite{fast-leverage-scores}, whereas one stage of SVRN takes $O(nd + d^2\log(n/d))$.
-We note that another way to implement SVRN with approximate leverage score sampling is to first precondition the entire least squares problem with a Randomized Hadamard Transform \cite{ailon2009fast}, as follows:
+We note that another way to implement SVRN with approximate leverage score sampling is to first precondition the entire least squares problem with a Randomized Hadamard Transform (i.e., SRHT without the subsampling):

 where $\H$ is a Hadamard matrix scaled by $1/\sqrt n$ and $\D$ is a diagonal matrix with random sign entries.
-This is a popular technique in Randomized Numerical Linear Algebra \cite {woodruff2014sketching,DM16_CACM,dpps-in-randnla}.
+This is a popular technique in Randomized Numerical Linear Algebra \cite{woodruff2014sketching,DM16_CACM,dpps-in-randnla}.
 The cost of this transformation is $O(nd\log n)$, thanks to fast Fourier transform techniques, and the resulting least squares task is equivalent to the original one, because $\|\tilde\A\x-\tilde\y\|^2 = \|\A\x-\y\|^2$ for all $\x$.
-Moreover, with high probability, all of the leverage scores of $\tilde \A$ are nearly uniform, so, after this preconditioning, we can simply implement SVRN with uniform gradient subsampling and still enjoy the condition-number-free convergence rate from Corollary \ref{c:least-squares}.
-This strategy is generally preferred over direct leverage score sampling when $\A$ is a dense matrix, but it is less effective when we want to exploit data sparsity.
+Moreover, with high probability, all of the leverage scores of $\tilde \A$ are nearly uniform, so, after this preconditioning, we can simply implement SVRN with uniform gradient subsampling and still enjoy the condition-number-free convergence rate from Theorem \ref{c:least-squares}.
+This strategy is as effficient as direct leverage score sampling when $\A$ is a dense matrix, but it is less effective when we want to exploit data sparsity.